ethanresek/VisitorPractice/README.md

 shape.accept() uses Circle, the runtime type of Shape and Circle.accept() uses AreaCalculator, the runtime type of Visitor.

+### Traversal

-- Three options for traversing the object structure: the object structure, the visitor, or a separate iterator
-  - Putting the traversal algo in the visitor will require duplicating the code in each concrete visitor implementation, but it will allow for complex traversals that depend on the results of the completed operations
+There are three options for traversing the object structure: the object structure, the visitor, or a separate iterator.
+Putting the traversal algo in the visitor will require duplicating the code in each concrete visitor implementation, but it will allow for complex traversals that depend on the results of the completed operations.
--